replicatedhq/troubleshoot.sh/docs/source/analyze/certificates.md

 description: Perform analysis and checks on Certificates found in the cluster
 ---

-The Certificates analyzer serves to alert users when a specific Certificate is either invalid or nearing its expiration date.
+The Certificates analyzer serves to alert users when a specific certificate is either invalid or nearing its expiration date.
 This analyzer's outcome `when` clause compares the condition specified with the resources present on each or all certificates.

 The `when` value in an outcome of this analyzer contains the certificates that match the filters, if any filters are defined.